zeno-ml/zeno-build/README.md

 Each of the examples include code for running experiments, performing evaluation, and analyzing the results.
-The result of running an experiment will be a comprehensive report created using the [Zeno](TODO) analysis platform.
+The result of running an experiment will be a comprehensive report created using the [Zeno](https://zenoml.com/) ML analysis platform.
 To give you a flavor of what these reports will look like, check out a few of our pre-made reports below:

 * [The Zeno Chatbot Report](TODO): A comprehensive report comparing different methods for creating chatbots, including API-based models such as ChatGPT,